sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 `expect(collection).to have(1).items` is deprecated.
 Use the rspec-collection_matchers gem or replace your expectation with something like `expect(collection.size).to eq(1)` instead.
 Called from /home/pierre/Work/Secondhand/spec/models/item_spec.rb:16:in `block (2 levels) in <top (required)>'.
 ```

-To search for all occurences we can use *grep* with Perl syntax like so
+To search for all occurrences we can use *grep* with Perl syntax like so

     $ grep -rnP "have\(\d+\)" spec/